craigmckeachie/code-academy-notes/src/content/docs/reference/html.md

 ---
 title: HTML Resources
-description: Link to resources about HTML
+description: Links to resources about HTML
 ---

 Below are a collection of some of my favorite HTML related resources.